danilocangucu/hsk-bikeapp/README.md

 http://localhost:8080/
 ```

+The following endpoints are implemented:

+``/index``
+Serves the index.html file

+``/``
+Permanently redirects to /index and includes error handling for non-existent paths

+``/stations``
+API handling with the option to include ?id=STATION_ID

+``/journeys``
+API handling with the option to include ?lastJourneyId=JOURNEY_ID

+``/addstation``
+Accepts POST requests to add new stations to the database.

+For all the endpoint handling, please refer to the ``handlers`` directory.
+To access the database handling code, navigate to the ``database`` directory and open the files ``db.go`` and ``dbcreate.sh``.

 ## Stations

+This section includes the list of all stations, a view of each individual station, and a form to add a station.

+### Stations list

-In this section of the page, all bike stations imported to the database can be seen.
+In this section of the page, all bike stations imported and added to the database, and available at ``/stations`` can be seen.
 A scrolling pagination of 20 stations per scrolling has been implemented.
-Clicking on each station will display the following information:
+Clicking on each station will display information of the individul station.

+To read about the functions that handle the stations list, please refer to the ``getStations`` and ``showAllStations`` functions in ``src/Stations.js``.

+### Single station view

+When you view a single station, the following information will be retrieved by sending a request to the endpoint ``/stations?id=STATION_ID``:

-- Station name;
+- Station names in Finnish and Swedish;
-- Station address;
+- Station address in Finnish and Swedish;
-- Total number of journeys starting from this station;
+- Total number of journeys that start from this station;
-- Total number of journeys ending at this station; and
+- Total number of journeys that end at this station; and
-- Station location on the map.
+- Station location on the map with a popup showing the station's name and bikes capacity.

+To learn more about the functions that handle the stations list, please refer to the ``getStationData``, ``showSingleStation``, and ``renderMap`` functions in ``src/Stations.js``.

+Please note that in order to display the maps properly, you will need to insert the Mapbox API key that has been provided in the application in the ``renderMap`` function.
+If you encounter any issues, please do not hesitate to contact me via phone or email, both of which can be found within the application.

+### Add Station

+In this subsection, you can add a new station using the provided form.
+The fields that need to be filled out include:

+- ID: The number of the station.
+Please note that there is no discernible pattern to the station IDs in the stations dataset, so the user must input a number.
+- Station Names: The station name should be provided in Finnish, Swedish, and English.
+- Addresses: The address should be provided in Finnish and English.
+- Operator (Optional): Operator (Optional): While the dataset only includes "CityBike Finland" or no operator at all, users can choose to leave this field empty or enter an operator of their choice.
+- Capacity: The capacity field has a maximum value of 44, which is based on the largest capacity present in the dataset.
+- Count of journeys that originated from this station
+- Count of journeys that ended at this station.

+The last two fields were included because even if a station has not been added to the system, the company may have this information and give it to the user.

+The form will be validaded and, if the validation succeeds, a new station will be added in the database.
+The station will be automatically rendered in the Single station view subsection.

+To view how this section is implemented, please refer to the functions in ``src/AddStation.js``.

+Note: The fields for city names ("Kaupunki" in Finnish and "Stad" in Swedish), x (Latitude), and y (Longitude) in the database will be populated automatically once the addresses are validated through a Google Cloud API request.
+To ensure that these requests are successful, please insert the API KEY provided in the application into the ``validateAddresses`` function located in ``src/AddStation.js``.
+If you encounter any issues, please do not hesitate to contact me.

 ## Journeys

 Here, you can look at all journeys from the database.
 Since there's a lot of data, I chose to import batches of 3000 journeys and then a scrolling pagination of 50 journeys per scrolling.
 In the table of this section, the following information can be seen:

-- Departure (date and time)
+- Departure (date and time);
-- From (departure station)
+- From (departure station);
-- To (return station)
+- To (return station);
-- Distance (in km)
+- Distance (in km); and
-- Duration (of the journey, in hours, minutes and seconds)
+- Duration (of the journey, in hours, minutes and seconds).

 ## Testing